 - Thinking about hurting yourself or others

-- Not being able to perform daily tasks, such as taking care of your children or going to work or school
+- Not being able to perform daily tasks, such as caring for your children or going to work or school

 Symptoms of the most recognized diseases